py5coding/py5book/reference/sketch_mouse_x.md

 ## Description

-The system variable `mouse_x` always contains the current horizontal coordinate of the mouse.
+The variable `mouse_x` always contains the current horizontal coordinate of the mouse.

 Note that py5 can only track the mouse position when the pointer is over the current window.
 The default value of `mouse_x` is `0`, so `0` will be returned until the mouse moves in front of the Sketch window.
 (This typically happens when a Sketch is first run.)
 Once the mouse moves away from the window, `mouse_x` will continue to report its most recent position.

 Underlying Processing field: [mouseX](https://processing.org/reference/mouseX.html)

-Updated on March 06, 2023 02:49:26am UTC
+Updated on December 07, 2024 22:07:08pm UTC